notmuch/notmuch/doc/man1/notmuch-restore.rst

             format, this heuristic, based the fact that batch-tag format contains no parentheses, should be accurate.

+    ``--include=(config|tags)``

+      Control what kind of metadata is restored.

+	**config**

+	  Restore configuration data to the database.
+Each configuration line starts with "#@ ", followed by a space seperated key-value pair.
+	  Both key and value are hex encoded if needed.

+	**tags**

+	  Output per-message metadata, namely tags.
+See *format* above for more details.

+      The default is to restore both tags and configuration information

     ``--input=``\ <filename>
         Read input from given file instead of stdin.